Publication of the lab first research article.

-Presentation of a patent entitled “CRHR1 agonists for use in the treatment of social anxiety disorders.
-Presented to the European patent office”.
+Filing of a patent entitled “CRHR1 agonists for use in the treatment of social anxiety disorders”.

 Organization of a conference on social behavior in rodents in Alicante, October 7th-8th of 2021.
 See new tab presenting this event.
 Call for travel awards to be announced.